Published

 A major challenge in underwriting is the heavy load of repetitive work that takes up valuable time.

 Tasks such as business document checks, bank verification, and initial screenings are routine, but they still consume hours and often lead to human error.
-They also take underwriters away from the main goal: making strong underwriting decisions on complex cases.
+They also pull underwriters away from making better-informed decisions on complex cases.

-By streamlining underwriting processes, you can shorten turnaround times and allow your underwriters to focus more on cases that require deeper analysis and human interaction.
+When systems handle intake, checks, and first-pass screening, teams can shorten turnaround times and allow underwriters to focus more on cases that require deeper analysis and human interaction.

 Heron is a sample tool you can use to automate repetitive tasks in your underwriting process.

-Built for funders and brokers, Heron automates the messiest parts of the application process, such as parsing loss runs and validating submission packages against underwriting criteria.
+Built for insurance teams and MGAs, Heron handles the messiest parts of intake, like sorting submissions, parsing loss runs, and checking packages against your underwriting criteria.

 This automation platform for insurance also pushes structured data directly into your CRM, giving teams cleaner inputs and faster workflows.